How To Compromise Over Decorating Your Home When You Can’t Agree

 Suzy’s view: He’s right!
 If it were up to me, the entire interior of our home would have been painted some shade of gray.
 Pookie didn’t agree, so the compromise was to find a beige paint color that had gray undertones.
 We lived with a wall of large paint samples for weeks until we found one that we could agree on!
 BTW – we wound up using Sherwin Williams Accessible Beige throughout our home.
 Glad you resisted me on that one, Pookie!

 Well…first of all, refer back to tips 1, 2 and 3.
-I recommend having discussions that have nothing to do with a specific project, but will lead to a general agreement between the two on you of how to handle disagreements when they happen.
-Trust me – unless you are an exception to the rule – you will need to know how to compromise about what to do inside your home!
+I recommend having discussions that have nothing to do with a specific project, but will lead to a general agreement between the two of you on how to make decisions and handle disagreements when they happen.

 Pookie weighs in: Suzy is much more concerned with form over function, unless she realizes that considering the function is a requirement.
 When I don’t agree with her design opinion, my first tactic is to remind her of the cost and why I believe her idea is impractical.
 I’m an engineer, so I don’t have the creative brain that Suzy does.
-Ultimately, she has 60% of the vote when it comes to the interior of the house, so there’s always that.
+But – ultimately, she has 60% of the vote when it comes to the interior of the house, so there’s always that.

 Well, that’s our take on how we handle our home design disagreements.
 We aren’t perfect, but we try our best to honor that 60/40 agreement that we made!
 Do you have any suggestions for how you handle disagreements over your home?